AshCarr88/09-README-Generator/README.md

-# 09 Nodejs: README Generator
+# Week 9: README Generator

-A README generator which uses command line prompts to create an organized layout for repeatable README documentation.
-This app will run in terminal and create or rewrite to the root directory.
+A README generator which utilizes the command line prompts to create an organized layout for repeatable README documentation.
+This app will run in the terminal and create or rewrite to the root directory.
 Utilized nodejs, inquirer, and async functions.
 Technical challenges include:

 - Promises
 - file system actions